f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

    Open a new terminal in VS Code and run the following commands to send non-browser, automated POST requests to protected pages.

    .. note::
-      *Update the URLs below with your namespace.**TIP:** create a new text file in VScode to edit the curl commands*
+      *Update the URLs below with your namespace.**TIP:** create a new text file in VScode to edit the curl commands.
+There is no need to save the file*

    **Login Page Test**